BHM Course: Full Form, Details, Scope, Insights, More

 What is the Full Form of the BHM Course?

-The full form of “BHM” is Bachelor of Hotel Management.
+The full form of “BHM” is a Bachelor of Hotel Management.
 This is a 3-year undergraduate program in India that offers advanced learning in hospitality and restaurant operations.

 With years passing by, the BHM course in India is becoming one of the hottest picks among students because of the global prospects and lucrative career opportunities in the same field.

-As India keeps on expanding its reach and embracing cross broader cultures and cuisines, the demand for skilled professionals in the field of hospitality is on the rise.
+As India keeps expanding its reach and embracing broader cultures and cuisines, the demand for skilled professionals in the field of hospitality is on the rise.
 The scope of BHM courses is becoming wider and more students are taking up BHM courses for a successful career.

 Do You Know?

-On October 20th of every year, we celebrate International Chef’s Day.
+On October 20th of every year, we celebrate International Chef’s Day .
 This day pays tribute to the art and science of cooking and encourages the youth of our nation to learn the art of culinary and know more about healthy eating.

 What Exactly is a Hotel Management Course?